MEET OUR TEAM

 With a strong emphasis on self-discovery, Kaylin supports her clients every step of the way.
 By working together, she strives to create a life for her clients that feels balanced, meaningful, and authentically theirs.

-* Supervised by Douglas Roest-Gyimah
+* Supervised by Briana Gruspier

 ⸻⸻⸻⸻⸻⸻⸻⸻⸻